-The deadlines for submission of CPD entries are indicated in Table 3.
-Results will be released every two months from the submission deadline, after they are assessed and moderated.
+The deadlines for submission of CPD entries are indicated in Table 9.
+Results will be released every month from the submission deadline, after they are assessed and moderated.
 Interns must plan accordingly and must adhere to submission deadlines as CPDs submitted after the deadline will only be assessed and released in the subsequent period.

-Table 3: CPD submission deadlines for 2020
+Table 9: CPD submission deadlines for 2024